 Once you’re at the airport, we’ve got lots of shops for you to browse.
-Visit The Watch Collection for designer watches, or head to World Duty Free for cosmetics, chocolates and more at tax free prices.
-If you need something for the flight, get snacks at M&S Food To Go, a book at WHSmith or travel-sized toiletries at Boots.
+Visit JD Sports for trainers, or head to World Duty Free for cosmetics, chocolates and more at tax free prices.
+If you need something for the flight, get snacks and a book at WHSmith or travel-sized toiletries at Boots.
 You can even get your nails done at Aerospa to feel truly holiday ready.

 All that shopping might make you peckish, so we’ve got great cafés, bars and restaurants for you to enjoy.
-You’ll find all your favourite coffee shops like Costa and Caffé Nero, as well as sit-down meal options like All Bar One, Frankie & Benny’s and Giraffe.
+You’ll find all your favourite coffee shops like Costa and Caffé Nero, as well as sit-down meal options like Factory Bar and Kitchen and Giraffe.
 You can also grab food to go at Burger King, Wrapchic or Pret a Manger.